urmsandeep/DevOps/Exercises/Minikube-Scaling-Flask-App-with-Replicasets.md

 flask-app-rs-wfbb4   1/1     Running   0          2m54s   10.244.0.10   minikube   <none>           <none>
 ```

+# Q&A based on the exercise

+**Q1.
+What is the initial number of replicas in the ReplicaSet?**

+Answer: 3

+**Q2.
+How many pods are running after applying the ReplicaSet configuration?**

+Answer: 3

+**3. What happens when you scale the ReplicaSet to 5 replicas?**

+Answer: Kubernetes creates 2 additional pods to meet the desired number of replicas (5).
+The ReplicaSet now has 5 running pods.

+**4. What happens when you delete one pod?**

+Answer: Kubernetes automatically creates a new pod to replace the deleted one, maintaining the desired number of replicas (5).

+**5. How does Kubernetes maintain the desired number of replicas?**

+Answer: Kubernetes continuously monitors the number of running pods and compares it to the desired number of replicas.
+If there's a discrepancy, Kubernetes creates or deletes pods to maintain the desired state.

+**6. How many nodes are running?**

+Answer: 1

+**7. Where are the pods running with respect to nodes?**

+Answer:

+Node 1:

+- Pod 1 (flask-app-<id>)
+- Pod 2 (flask-app-<id>)
+- Pod 3 (flask-app-<id>)
+- Pod 4 (flask-app-<id>)
+- Pod 5 (flask-app-<id>)

+All 5 pods are running on the single node.

 ## Additional Challenges:

 - Update the replicaset.yaml file to use a different image.